xrdocs/application-hosting/_tutorials/2018-05-25-logging-on-ios-xr-guest-os-with-rsyslog-and-elastic-stack.md

 # Intro

-Did you think about logging in IOS-XR Linux shell?
+Did you think about logging in IOS-XR guest OS?
 With Linux adaption, we will align our techniques and operations flow with server world.
 There should as little as possible difference in terms of operations.
 In this tutorial, we are going to cover routers configuration to stream Syslog message and acceptance those messages on Ubuntu machine with Syslog-ng and Elastic stack.

 ![]({{site.baseurl}}/images/logging/logging-arch.png)